 In addition, you may wish to contact a member of the Special Educational Needs and Disability, Information, Advice and Support Service (SENDIASS) - see link on school website.
 Staff from SENDIASS can offer impartial advice and support which could include making a home visit to listen to any concerns you may have, or attending meetings with you.
 They may also be able to put you in touch with other organisations or parent support groups.
-The SENDIASS coordinator in Scarborough is Angela Cavill and she can be contacted on 01609 536923.
+The SENDIASS coordinator in Scarborough can be contacted on 01609 536923.